Q&A with UMA

 UMA bases enrollment on sections for each grade.
 We currently plan for 3 sections of each grade in the middle school (6–8) and 2 sections of each grade in the high school (9–12).
 Each section is approximately 25 students.

-For 2017-18, we have three sections per middle school grade 6-8, two sections of grade 9 and 1 section of grade 10.
-This creates a total of approximately 275 students.
+For 2018-19, we are planning for three sections per middle school grade 6-8, two sections for each of grades 9 and 10, and 1 section of grade 11.

-We are growing our high school from the bottom up, so we will be adding grade 11 in 2018 and grade 12 in 2019.
+We are growing our high school from the bottom up, so we will be adding grade 12 in 2019.

 Our goal is to have 25 students per classroom, although sometimes classes are smaller and sometimes they are slightly larger.
 We believe these class sizes support our overall educational philosophy and core beliefs as well as facilitate close relationships between students, teachers, and peers.